MingyangChen0211/Precedent-data/README.md

 # README

-This is a README file for the codes and data for replicating the paper "Judges are trained as good explainers but maligned sentencers: a text similarity approach".
+This is a README of the codes and data for replicating the paper "Judges are trained as good explainers but maligned sentencers: a text similarity approach".
 DOI link: https://doi.org/10.1093/lpr/mgag007.

 ## Manuscript(Precedent) file